jrasmusson/ios-professional-course/Bankey/6-SummaryScreen/README.md

 - Show how to bring up the assistant.
 - Control drag `view` from nib into file and call `contentView`.
 - Then load the nib and pin to the edges by copying and pasing code like this.

+> If Xcode won't connect your IBOutlet - restart Xcode.

 **AccountSummaryHeaderView**